 Gluten-Free in Bratislava: A Detailed Guide for Celiacs 2023

 Bratislava is the capital of Slovakia.
 It’s also only an hour from Vienna so it’s an excellent day trip.
 Planning a trip to Bratislava can be intimidating for Celiacs because it’s hard to tell what the food options will be.
 That’s where I come in.
-I’ve done extensive traveling in the last 10+ years of my celiac life.
-Even I was a bit nervous about Bratislava.
-I spent a night in Bratislava; I thought I’d be relying on food that I packed but I found great options.
-I’ll share my experience to help you plan your gluten-free trip to Bratislava.

 This post starts with the places I ate at and enjoyed.
 It also includes restaurants I didn’t to try and one I’d skip.
 It ends with basic information about gluten-free in Bratislava.